AlejaDiez/Flow/README.md

 ```

 -   Add new test cases for loop "while" statements.
--   Update `defs.h` to include the new loop token.
+-   Update `decl.h` to include new free_AST functions.
+-   Update `gen.c` and `x86_64.c` to generate code for loop statements.
+-   Update `stmt.c` to parse loop statements.
--   Update `scan.c` to scan the new loop token.
+-   Update `tree.c` to include new free_AST functions.

 ## Contribution